Whatsapp Icon

 Seeing the person I had created and he needed me kept me going.
 I needed to live and tell people that they were not alone, they had a community to support them.

-When I had an appetite and I could taste, I enjoyed my food.
+When I had an appetite and I could taste it, I enjoyed my food.
 I watched silly movies without commercials.
 I did anything and everything I liked like wearing crazy socks or sweatshirts and eating ice cream, something which I would probably not do otherwise.

 Cancer and lifestyle changes